Types of Mesothelioma Pathology

-Cytology is simply the study of cell structure and their functions.
-In the case of studying mesothelioma, cytological analysis of fluid buildup is an essential next step after imaging tests have been conducted to find evidence of malignant cells.
-By using a needle biopsy, doctors can extract a sample of the fluid that builds up in the pleura or peritoneum, stain it, and see if there are malignant cells that react to the stain.
+In the case of studying mesothelioma, pathologists analyze fluid samples to learn more about the potential presence of malignant cells.
+Doctors use a needle to extract a sample of the fluid that has built up in either the pleura or the peritoneum.
+Pathologists then stain it to see if there are malignant cells that react to the stain.